Jisna312/fund-manager-experience-performance/README.md

 ##  Objective
 The project investigates whether the experience of fund managers affects mutual fund performance (measured via rate of return, Sharpe ratio, and Jensen’s alpha).
 It also examines the non-linear relationship between experience and performance and how it evolves during financial crises.
+Also, how this relationship changes during recessions.

 ---